Rosella Machine Intelligence & Data Mining

 ...

-Check weather some dependencies are missing using ldd command as follows;
+Check whether some dependencies are missing using ldd command as follows;

 ldd /usr/lib/libmali-valhall-g610-g6p0-x11-wayland-gbm.so